ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 ## Step 5) Run the frontend and backend

-If you run the following commands in separate windows you can preserve the initial api output (create-react-app clears the terminal otherwise)
+If you run the following commands in separate windows you can preserve the initial API output (create-react-app clears the terminal otherwise)

 ```bash
 docker-compose up api